 - 1. Only employees designated and authorized by RAILS may prepare content for or delete, edit, or otherwise modify content on RAILS-sponsored social media.
 Any employees who create such accounts or are provided access to such accounts do not obtain ownership rights to such accounts or any content contained in them.
 Employees who create or are provided access to RAILS-sponsored social media accounts must provide RAILS with all passwords and/or log-in information to such accounts immediately upon RAILS' request, and must transfer "manager" or "owner" status (as defined by the particular social media site) upon RAILS' request. - 2.
 Designated employees are responsible for ensuring that the RAILS-sponsored social media conform to all applicable RAILS rules and guidelines.
-These employees are authorized to remove immediately and without advance warning any content (including offensive content such as pornography, obscenities, or profanity) and/or material that violates RAILS' EEO and/or antiharassment policies.

-3. Employees who want to post comments in response to content should identify themselves as employees.
+These employees are authorized to remove immediately and without advance warning any content (including offensive content such as pornography, obscenities, or profanity) and/or material that violates RAILS' EEO and/or antiharassment policies. - 3.
+Employees who want to post comments in response to content should identify themselves as employees. - 4.
+Non-exempt RAILS employees cannot work on RAILS-sponsored social media accounts outside of their designated work time.